 In 1989, a breeder decided to blend the genetic material of a poodle and a Labrador retriever to see what would happen.
 The result was the Labradoodle, an affectionate companion dog that quickly rose in popularity.
 Their sweet, sociable natures and high intelligence levels make them the perfect family pets, and their hypoallergenic and low-shedding coats ensure they fit well into any home.

 Although every Labradoodle has its own unique needs and interests, these dogs are typically active and energetic.
-In addition to 30 to 60 minutes of exercise per day, Labradoodles require a nutritious, fulfilling diet to guarantee their health and happiness.
+In addition to 30 to 60 minutes of exercise per day, a Labradoodle diet needs to be nutritious and fulfilling to guarantee their health and happiness.